Project Members

 Zyrashae Smith-Onyewu, PhD

-Zyrashae Smith-Onyewu, PhD is a Postdoctoral Scholar in the Higher Education Administration & Policy program at the University of Florida.
+Zyrashae Smith-Onyewu, PhD is an Assistant Professor in the Higher Education Administration & Policy program at the University of Florida.
 Her research focuses on examining college access for minoritized and low-income students, specifically how institutional structures perpetuate educational inequities by serving as barriers to postsecondary access and enrollment.

 Graduate Students